A happy group of students with diverse disabilities smile for the camera

 Percentage of students in this program that had paid work after exiting the program:

-Resources offered to students: Tutoring
+Resources offered to students:

 Program Partnerships:

-External Supports Partnerships: Peer mentors
+External Supports Partnerships:

 HOUSING / MEALS

-Housing Options: No
+Housing Options: On-campus dorms

 Are life skills a component of this program?
 Yes